Reflection-Groups-Network/Reflection-Groups-Network.github.io/about-rgn/index.md

 The RGN is born out of discussions in 2012 between Matthew Dyer, Christophe Hohllweg and Vincent Pilaud.

+# Contact

+To contact us (to advertise your event on the RGN webpage, to organize an event with the RGN, ...), please write to [TO BE COMPLERED]

 # Steering committee